 This one looks like it may be in Michael B Jordan’s court.
 Following the success of the second film, Jordan was offered the chance to direct chapter three.
 No Stallone this time though, as he’s more interest in Rocky 7.
 Jordan’s schedule may dictate when and if this ultimately happens.

 Rhett Reese and Paul Wernick are working on a script for a third Deadpool movie, the first that will be made under the Disney banner.
-The movie will be almost certainly independent of Marvel’s cinematic universe, and Ryan Reynolds will be returning in the lead role.
+The movie will be part of Marvel’s Cinematic Universe, and Ryan Reynolds will be returning in the lead role.
 The new movie will retain the R-rating too.
 No word yet on a release date, just that we know the project is happening.

 Demolition Man 2